kabbeghub/dealio-legal/docs/privacy-policy.md

 _Last updated: August 25, 2025_

-Dealio (“we”, “our”, “us”) respects your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application (“App”).
+Dealio respects your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application.

 ## Information We Collect
 - **Account Information:** When you sign up, we collect your email address and name via Firebase Authentication.